 4. Diversity awareness and action will increase.

 Successful product teams don’t exist in a vacuum.
 They are a part of their larger society.
 Smart product leaders were paying close attention in 2020 to the changing cultural and political climate.
 If they hadn’t already made a material effort to create a corporate culture fostering diversity, collaboration, and integrity, these organizations must have realized that this was the year such policies became must-haves.

 The civil unrest in dozens of cities around the country, primarily emerging out of protests against systemic racism, made diversity and inclusion top-of-mind for many product teams.
 This was true even for organizations that had already prioritized building diverse teams in the years leading up to 2020.

 But based on what the ProductPlan team has seen firsthand in working with product teams in all industries around the world, I anticipate these noble goals becoming even higher on product organizations’ priority lists for 2021.

-You can see what product professionals had to say about diversity at their organizations in our 2021 Survey: The State of Product Management.
+You can see what product professionals had to say about diversity at their organizations in our 2021 report.

 5. Product teams will re-examine and update their strategies.